Albert "Joey" Jefferson

 From my earliest memory, I could not believe humans had figured out how to beat gravity.
 As a child the more I learned about flying and space exploration, the more I fell in love.
-I remember when I was about 6, my grandmother and I flew a Sun Country Airlines flight to Minnesota to visit my aunt, and the captain of the plane let me sit in the cockpit of the Boeing 737.
+When I was about 6, my grandmother and I flew to Minnesota to visit my aunt, and the captain let me sit in the cockpit of the Boeing 737.
 He explained to me about the yoke and throttle, and I asked as many questions as I possibly could.
+I was in complete awe.
 Although the experience may have been five minutes, the impact lasted a lifetime.
-From there, I flew my first airplane at age 13, and I focused my career path toward aerospace engineering.
+Later on, I flew my first airplane at age 13, and I focused my career path on aerospace engineering.

 Having the ability to multitask, research effectively, ask questions, admit mistakes and learn from them is crucial in my opinion – with emphasis on the latter.

 How did you end up working in the space program?

 A member of my sister's church mentioned an open spot for a three-month summer internship at NASA’s Jet Propulsion Laboratory (JPL), especially for math or engineering majors.
 After interviewing, I was accepted and began an excellent internship.
 Deep down, I knew this was an opportunity of a lifetime, so I worked harder than I've ever worked before during those three months.
 My supervisors noticed and gave me a training opportunity to command the Spitzer Space Telescope.
 With my aviation roots, the position felt like a natural fit.